pfsense/docs/source/install/upgrade-guide.rst

 ---------------------

-The specifics of performing the actual firmware update (Automatic or manual) are covered in :doc:`Firmware Updates </install/upgrading-pfsense-software-installations>`.
+The specifics of performing the actual firmware update (Automatic or manual) are covered in :doc:`/install/upgrading-pfsense-software-installations`.

 Changing architecture (32-bit to 64-bit or vice versa) during upgrade
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^